common-workflow-language/cwl-utils/README.rst

 Generate for Workflow Parameters from a CWL document
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``cwl-input-schema-gen`` generates a JSON Schema for workflow input parameters from a CWL document.
+``cwl-inputs-schema-gen`` generates a JSON Schema for workflow input parameters from a CWL document.

 .. code:: bash

-   cwl-input-schema-gen path_to_my_workflow.cwl
+   cwl-inputs-schema-gen path_to_my_workflow.cwl

 Using the CWL Parsers
 ~~~~~~~~~~~~~~~~~~~~~